jonkiersey/subway/README.md

 docker-compose up -d
 ```

-The service can now be reached at localhost:8080/
+After the service has spun up (~5 seconds on my machine), it can now be reached at localhost:8080/

 Example requests: